vanallenlab/pancan_germline_wgs/scripts/sample_info/phenotypes/README.md

 14. `grade` : Grade of primary tumor, if reported.
 Ideally reported at time of diagnosis.
 Eligible values are `1`, `2`, `3`, `4`, `unknown` if not reported, and `NA` for cancer-free controls.
 Borderline grade tumors (`GB`) were treated as grade `1`.

 15. `smoking_history` : one-hot indicator for patient smoking history, if known.
 Eligible values include `0` for reported never smoker, `1` for positive history of smoking, and `NA` for unreported or missing data.
+For cohorts with reported COPD diagnoses but no reported smoking history (e.g., BioMe), COPD diagnoses were treated as an imperfect but highly correlated proxy for positive smoking history, whereas patients lacking COPD diagnoses were marked as `NA`.

 16. `cancer_icd10` : semicolon-delimited ICD-10 codes for this patient's cancer diagnoses, if reported. `NA` if missing and for cancer-free controls.